-- We have two charter buses reserved for our full team out-of-town trip on Oct 2-3, 2020.
-Qualified members are those athletes who have demonstrated the ability to run 3 miles without walking and are in good standing on the team (related to behavior and tardies/absences from practices and meets). - The top 8 (as determined by the coaches) varsity athletes may compete in a separate trip on a different date.
+- We have two charter buses reserved for our full team out-of-town trip to Huntsville, Alabama on Sept 17-18, 2021.
+Qualified members are those athletes who have demonstrated the ability to run 3 miles without walking and are in good standing on the team (related to behavior and tardies/absences from practices and meets). - The top 10 (as determined by the coaches) varsity athletes and a few seniors will compete in the Kowboy Classic in Kissimmee, FL and do a trip to Disney on Oct 1-3.